The more you know about a topic, the more you know what to look for-- and what to ignore.

 I can use the information in this article with some confidence to evaluate other sources, for instance, a Google search on cognitive behavioral therapy.
 I'm using the Google search to get more ideas for information sources and a better understanding.
 For instance, the Wikipedia article has details and links I will follow up on.
 I won't use it in my final presentation, but it looks like a great springboard.

-But, most of the results I'm seeing through Google look more like thinly disquised advertisements rather research.
+But, most of the results I'm seeing through Google look more like thinly disguised advertisements rather research.
 I need to push on and get back to published research.

-I was in the catalog getting to the e-books, so this gives me the idea to try cognitive behaviorial therapy AND anorexia as keywords.
+I was in the catalog getting to the e-books, so this gives me the idea..

 Now I want to get into research articles on this topic.
 I know from past experience that I can just dive in and play around with the results until I see some sort of pattern, the same way I would with a video game.
 Sometimes this gets to be overwhelming and I need something like cheat codes to make sense of it.